fluent/fluent-bit-docs/pipeline/filters/grep.md

 The specified key `iot_timestamp` must match the expected expression - if it does not or is missing/empty then it will be excluded.

 ### Multiple conditions

+If you want to set multiple `Regex` or `Exclude`, you must use the `legacy` mode.
+In this case, the `Exclude` must be first and you can have only one `Regex`.
+If `Exclude` match, the string is blocked.
+You can have multiple `Exclude` entry.
+After, if there is no `Regex`, the ligne is send to the output. if there is a `Regex` and it match, the ligne is send to the output, else, it's blocked.

 If you want to set multiple `Regex` or `Exclude`, you can use `Logical_Op` property to use logical conjuction or disjunction.